 Here are 4 simple tips you can follow that may make your morning cup of coffee a good protein booster.

+1 - Wait for your brew to cool down.
 As mentioned above, high temperatures may impact the protein structure.
 What I generally do is start by adding some cold almond milk.
 I then wait for about another 5 minutes before I add the protein powder.

+4 - Consider a refreshing iced coffee.
 Yes, I did say above you won't have to resort to drinking cold coffee.
 However, I did start experimenting with this last summer.
 To my surprise, iced coffee is actually quite refreshing after you've done some exercise.